 In all cases, the entire process can be facilitated in a fraction of a second.
 Best of all, there is no complicated software to learn on either end of the process.The SpecheBox - Text Delivery:

 Perhaps the most visible component of our technology is our SpecheBox, a Java applet that instantly appears on each viewer's browser to facilitate the viewing of the streaming text.
 What appears as such a simple and clean text box is actually a programming marvel.

 Letís break it down a little.

 First, it's important to recognize that in today's business world, Internet security is the uppermost IT priority.
 Firewalls are getting evermore restricting and one's ability to access data from outside these firewalls is growing more and more difficult.
 While some competing companies promote a streaming text capability, they accomplish it by delivering a proprietary text format that requires opening ports on the firewall in order to complete the delivery.
 Can you imagine wanting to broadcast an event and asking all the intended recipients to go to their network administrator and request that one or more firewall ports be opened?
 It won't happen.
 Fortunately, with Speche, it doesn't have to.

-Speche receives a proprietary signal from the realtime reporter/captioner and reformats that signal to an Internet friendly format (HTTP).
-As this is a standard Internet format, the text passes freely through Port 80 of the firewall (the standard Internet port).
+Speche receives a proprietary signal from the realtime reporter/captioner and reformats that signal to an Internet friendly format for delivery over HTTP or HTTPS.
+The text passes freely through the firewall on Port 80 or 443 (the standard Internet ports).
 That means anybody, anywhere can view the text.

 In addition, unlike competitive offerings where the broadcaster determines a set format that cannot be altered, we use our aforementioned Internet friendly text format to allow viewers to adjust their display to their liking.
 Font type, size and color can all be adjusted along with the display's background color.
 We even provide a "Review Transcript" capability at the broadcaster's option that allows saving, searching, and printing of the entire transcript.